hsrtech/learn-wp/README.md

-# learn-wp
-Wordpress Theme - tutorials and snippets
+# Wordpress Theme - Tutorials and Snippets